Comprehensive overview of genetics and hereditary diseases in rabbits

 • Physiotherapy and orthopedic aids can be helpful for minor misalignments.

-Nerve disorders and convulsive paralysis
+Nerve disorders and seizures

 • Special care and environmental design can help minimize stress for the animal.

-Scanning, nystagmus and poor vision
+Scanning, nystagmus and visual impairment

 • Direct treatment is often difficult.
-Adjustments in husbandry and care can help to improve the animals' well-being.
+Adjustments in husbandry and care can help improve the animals' well-being.

-Graphical overview of hereditary diseases in rabbits:
+Graphic overview of hereditary diseases in rabbits:

 Hereditary diseases in rabbits – overview